Anginda peak

-Anginda peak (അങ്ങിണ്ട മുടി) is a mountain in the Nilgiri Hills of the Western Ghats on the border of the Nilgiris District of Tamil Nadu and Palakkad district of Kerala.
+Anginda peak (അങ്ങിണ്ട മുടി) is a mountain in the Nilgiri Hills of the Western Ghats on the border of the Nilgiris District of Tamil Nadu and Palakkad district of Kerala, India.
 It has an elevation of 2383 m and is the highest peak in Silent Valley National Park.
 It is just south of Sispara pass, and forms the southernmost boundary of Mukurthi National Park in Tamil Nadu.
 There is an unobstructed view of Anginda from the 30 m observation tower at Sairandhri Visitors Center.
 The Kunthipuzha River, which is a tributary of Bharathappuzha originates from the Anginda peak.